 With the Biologically Appropriate Raw Food (BARF) plan you’ll be incorporating various raw meats and evaluating the results.
 It involves preparing uncooked muscle and organs too.

 Many view this raw food strategy favorably.
 Extra enzymes are absorbed, those that commercial dog food cannot provide.
 It makes sense, but you can actually take it further!

 The Prey Model Plan

-Another way to feed raw foods to dogs is with the Prey Model.
+Another way to feed raw foods is with the Prey Model.
 It takes into account that your dog is related to wild wolfs.
 The philosophy views your furry friend as a carnivorous beast.

 One benefit to this raw food approach is improved dental health.
 In comparison to others, the Prey Model is hands-off.
 It requires less work.

 With raw foods, your dog may not always get a balanced diet.
 Deficiencies are common, unless you know what you’re doing.

 Commercial dog foods and raw food diets can both keep dogs happy and healthy.
-They’re all valid diet plans, it’s just that conventional canine chow is easier and consistent.
+They’re all valid diet plans, it’s just that conventional canine chow is easier.

 Conclusion on Raw Foods

 You can feed your dog raw foods.
-Veggies are easy to share.
-Switching over to a raw diet requires some extra commitment.
+Switching over requires commitment.
 There are many health benefits, and a few downsides, to going raw.
 If your dog is prone to allergies, raw foods are something to consider.
 Consult with a veterinary nutritionist.